TysonStanley/tysonstanley.github.io/assets/Syllabi/Syllabus_ASA.md

 ## Preparation & Attendance:

 You should make every attempt to be at every class session.
-The activities, discussions, and demonstrations are designed to be helpful and insightful.
-Furthermore, the class lectures and activities will be absolutely essential for you to meet the requirements of some of the assignments in this course.
-However, as human beings, we sometimes get sick or have extenuating circumstances.
+The activities, discussions, and demonstrations are designed to help you apply the material so that you can use it later on.
+Furthermore, the class activities will be  essential for you to meet the requirements of some of the assignments in this course.
+However, as human beings, we occassionally get sick or have extenuating circumstances.
 If possible, make arrangements to obtain information covered in the course.

 You are expected to participate in class activities and discussions.
 Research demonstrates that the quality of the classroom environment depends on the interaction of the students and the teacher.
 This class will be highly interactive and discussion-based.
 I believe if you give the effort to learn the material, you can gain analytic skills that will benefit you throughout your life.